ppanya/KUPaymentService/README.md

 <h3>Use Cases</h3>
 1. Send a payment
-When client get price ,recipient id ,sender id ,and date time, it can POST payment to webservice.
+When client get price, recipient id, sender id, and date time, it can POST payment to webservice.
   * Primary Actor: Merchant
   * Scope: Payment System
   * Level: Very High